challamani/games/README.md

 # SnakeGame
-snake movements by using Java AWT &amp; Swings
+Snake movements by using Java AWT &amp; Swings